GlenNicholls/solar_tracking_project/README.md

 The board is now programmed.

-# Final Test TBD
+# Final Test
 Connect the Raspberry Pi to the provided pi hat expansion along with wiring the unit.
 Run the following to test the system:

     cd ~/solar_tracking_project

     sudo python setup.py test

-After the tests have passed, no further configuration is required and the system is ready
+After the tests have passed, no further configuration is required and the system is ready to grow some broccoli!

+# Running
+The software is capable of running in numerous different modes which are self-explanatory for the most part.
+To run the software in the normal operation mode, run the following:

+    sudo python runner/main.py

+To boot the software into the development menu for debugging and testing isolated aspects of the system:

+    sudo python runner/main.py -m

+Finally, to understand the different runtime options for the software, check the help descriptions:

+    sudo python runner/main.py -h